ahmad-afi/go-test-twitter-app/README.md

 |-- internal # Application service packages
 ```

-## HOW TO RUN ON LOCAL
+## HOW TO RUN LOCALLY
-1. Run databse with command `make run.db` or `docker compose up -d`
+1. Start the database by running the command `make run.db` or `docker-compose up -d`.
-2. Run the migration with command `make migrate.up`
+2. Perform the migration using the command `make migrate.up`.
-3. Build with command `make build`
+3. Build the application with the command `make build`.
-4. Run the application with command `make run`
+4. Run the application using the command `make run`.